 Citigroup and JP Morgan serve as counterparties for the Corporation's interest rate swaps.
 Consistent with industry practice, the interest rate swaps require posting of collateral should either party's cumulative contract value liability exceed certain thresholds based upon the credit rating of the counterparty.
 The Corporation's interest rate swaps are viewed under a master netting arrangement by each counterparty to determine the aggregate amount of collateral to be posted or received by the Corporation.
-At December 31, 2023 and 2022, based upon the agreements with Citigroup and JP Morgan, the Corporation's cumulative contract value was an asset of \$32.8 million and \$9.0 million, respectively.
+At December 31, 2024 and 2023, based upon the agreements with Citigroup and JP Morgan, the Corporation's cumulative contract value was an asset of \$34.6 million and \$32.8 million, respectively.
 Based upon the Corporation's lowest credit rating (A), collateral must be posted for liabilities in excess of \$25.0 million.
-At December 31, 2023 and 2022, the Corporation had no collateral posted and was not required to post any collateral.
+At December 31, 2024 and 2023, the Corporation had no collateral posted and was not required to post any collateral.
 Should the Corporation's credit rating fall below BBB, Citigroup and JP Morgan would have the option of terminating some or all of the interest rate swaps at the contract value.
 Should the Corporation hold all interest rate swaps to maturity, as it intends, no cash settlement will be necessary and any posted interest rate swap collateral will be returned.

 None of the Corporation's interest rate swaps have been designated as a hedge for accounting purposes; therefore, the change in fair value for these interest rate swaps is included in the combined statements of operations and changes in net assets as change in fair value of interest rate swaps within non-operating gains (losses).
-The fair value at December 31, 2023 and 2022, is included within interest rate swaps asset on the combined balance sheets.
+The fair value at December 31, 2024 and 2023, is included within interest rate swaps asset on the combined balance sheets.
 The fair value is calculated based on a discounted cash flow model taking into consideration the terms of each interest rate swap and the credit rating of the Corporation or counterparty, as applicable.

 The cash flow impact of the interest rate swaps is included in interest rate swaps benefit, net in the combined statements of operations and changes in net assets.
 The cash flow for all but one of the interest rate swaps is settled semiannually on April 1 and October 1.
 The interest rate swap with an effective date of July 1, 2022, settles monthly.
-During the interim periods, a receivable or payable is recorded.
-As of December 31, 2023 and 2022, the cash flows were in a receivable position.
-The receivable is included within miscellaneous receivables on the combined balance sheets.
+As of December 31, 2024 and 2023, the cash flows were in a receivable position, and are recorded within miscellaneous receivables on the combined balance sheets.